furkanshaikh04/Project2/README.md

 - **Automation:** Jenkins
 - **Infrastructure:** AWS EC2 Instances

-## Project Structure

-- `/dockerfile`: Contains the Dockerfile defining the container configuration.
-- `/ansible_playbooks`: Holds Ansible playbooks for initial setup.
-- `/scripts`: Includes scripts used for deployment and automation.
-- `/html_content`: Contains HTML content for the web server.

 ## Project Details

 - **Dockerfile Configuration:** The Dockerfile integrates a remote CSS template to enhance the visual presentation of the web server.